SamanKhalife/linux-Tutorial/README.md

 [learn getting free ssl with acme step by step](https://github.com/SamanKhalife/linux-Tutorial/blob/main/acme-freessl.md)

 # Some of the server monitoring tools
+ ### How To View Running Processes in Linux
- top
+- top

- htop
+- htop

+- ps

+ ### How To Monitor Your Network Bandwidth
- nethogs
+- nethogs

- iptraf-ng
+- iptraf-ng

- netstat
+- netstat

+ ### How To Monitor Your Disk Usage
- df
+- df

- du
+- du

+ ### How To Monitor Your Memory Usage
- free
+- free

- vmstat
+- vmstat